 Singapore believes in the need to develop a strong, cohesive and effective UN that is responsive to the needs of its members.
 The UN needs to be constantly revitalised to meet the challenges of the 21st century.
 Singapore firmly supports and participates actively in the continuing process of UN Reform.

-Singapore also believes that as the UN is the only global body with universal participation and unquestioned legitimacy, other global processes like the G20 should recognise and reflect this reality.
-In this regard, groups like the Global Governance Group (3G), comprising 30 small and medium-sized states, which Singapore has helped to form at the UN, can help to strengthen the framework of engagement between the G20 and non-G20 members so that the actions and decisions of processes like the G20, complement and strengthen the UN.
+Singapore also believes that the UN is the only global body with universal participation and unquestioned legitimacy.
+Thus, other global processes like the G20 should recognise and reflect this reality.
+In this regard, groups like the Global Governance Group (3G) (comprising 30 small and medium-sized states, which Singapore helped to form at the UN) can help to strengthen engagement between the G20 and non-G20 members, so that the actions and decisions of processes like the G20 can complement and strengthen the UN.

 Singapore has worked closely with UN agencies such as the UN Department for Political Affairs, the UN Office for Coordination of Humanitarian Affairs, and the UN Development Programme (UNDP) in support of their work in the region.
 Together with the UNDP, we have also established the Global Centre for Public Service Excellence in Singapore, which is dedicated to policy research and the global exchange of knowledge and information on public service policies, strategies and institutions.

 Last updated: October 2017